cardano-foundation/CIPs/CIP-0071/README.md

 This standard provides a simple solution for this by using the underlying NFT to mint a one-time "ballot" token that can be used only for a specific voting topic.
 Projects that adopt this standard will be able to integrate with web viewers that track projects' governance votes and will also receive the benefits of verifiable on-chain voting without requiring issuance of a new native token.

+We anticipate some potential use cases:
+- Enforcing an exact 1:1 vote based on a user's existing NFT project holdings
+- Enforcing vote validity by rejecting invalid vote options (e.g., disallowing write-ins)
+- Creating "super-votes" based on an NFT serial number (e.g., rare NFTs in the 9,000-10,000 serial range get 2x votes)

+> **Warning**
-It is not intended for complex voting applications or for governance against fungible tokens that cannot be labeled individually.
+> This specification is not intended for for governance against fungible tokens that cannot be labeled individually.

 ## Specification